magento/devdocs/src/cloud/project/user-admin.md

 1. Click **Verify and save**.

-   After the account configuration update completes, Magento sends a confirmation to the address on the account notifying the user that two-factor authentication has been added.
+   After the account configuration update completes, Magento sends an email to the address on the account to notify about the configuration change.

 1. Optional.
-Enable _Trusted browser_ settings to save current authentication code in the browser session for 30 days and reduce number of authentication challenges during project log in.
+Enable _Trusted browser_ settings to cache the authentication code in the browser for 30 days.

+   This configuration reduces the number of authentication challenges during project login.

 1. Click **Save** or **Skip**.